midhunkalarikkal/FullDomain/Notes/DSA1.md

 - Examples: Activity Selection, Fractional Knapsack, Kruskal’s MST, Prim’s MST, Huffman Coding

 7. Backtracking
-- Backtracking is a problem-solving algorithmic technique that involves finding a solution incrementally by trying different options and undoing them if they lead to a dead end.
+- Backtracking is that involves finding a solution incrementally by trying different options and undoing them if they lead to a dead end.
 It is commonly used in situations where we need to explore multiple possibilities to solve a problem, like searching for a path in a maze or solving puzzles like Sudoku.
 - Examples: N-Queens, Sudoku Solver, Rat in a Maze, Subset Sum, Permutations

 8. Dynamic Programming (DP)
 - Dynamic Programming (DP) is a method for solving complex problems by breaking them down into smaller overlapping subproblems,
 - solving each subproblem only once, and storing the results (usually in a table or memory) to avoid redundant computations.
-- Examples: Fibonacci (Memoization), 0/1 Knapsack, LCS, Edit Distance, Coin Change, Matrix Chain Multiplication
+- Examples: Fibonacci (Memoization), 0/1 Knapsack, Edit Distance, Coin Change, Matrix Chain Multiplication

 9. Bit Manipulation
 - Operate on binary representations of numbers to optimize time and space.